stephanie0324/LLM_RAG_UniApply/README.md

 # New Updates
 >　🎉　UniApply is born on Jan 16, 2024

+* 2024-01-19: Multi-lingual is available, news update section is on the web
 * 2024-01-17: The first version of UniApply is available